What is long COVID brain fog—and can it be cleared?

 adult thinking and feeling tired

-While most people recover fully from COVID, 7.5 percent of those infected develop “long COVID,” or lingering symptoms that they didn’t have before, according to the Centers for Disease Control and Prevention (CDC).
+While most people recover fully from COVID, about 8 percent of those infected develop “Long COVID,” or lingering symptoms that they didn’t have before, according to a survey published in JAMA Network Open in 2024.
 Those in this minority continue to have issues weeks, months, or even years later.
-One of the most common persistent symptoms of long COVID: brain fog.
+One of the most common persistent symptoms of Long COVID: brain fog.

-“COVID brain fog is a real syndrome with biological explanations and people are not alone in experiencing it,” says Shelli Kesler, PhD, director of the Brain Health Neuroscience Lab at the University of Texas at Austin.
+“COVID brain fog is a real syndrome with biological explanations and people are not alone in experiencing it,” says Shelli Kesler, PhD, a cognitive neuroscientist at the University of Texas at Austin.

 What is it, exactly?